First Baptist Church (Muskogee, Oklahoma)

 The First Baptist Church is a historic church building in Muskogee, Oklahoma.
 The church was built in 1903 and was the first church building for the African-American population of Muskogee County.
 It was built in a Romanesque Revival style.
 It features two asymmetrical, crenelated towers and a steeply pitched gabled roof.
-The build is clad in two types of red brick.
+The building is clad in two types of red brick.
 The two types of brick are separated by a rusticated limestone belt course.
 The building was listed on the National Register of Historic Places in 1984 for architectural significance and for its importance in local African-American history.

 First Baptist "evolved from a mission school founded in 1877 for blacks and Indians".
 It is one of four churches included in the Black Protestant Churches of Muskogee Theme Resource study.

 Muskogee had a "thriving" black community with a business district of "several retail stores, physicians and attorneys offices, a black-owned bank, and a black newspaper, the Muskogee Cimeter."
 The population included 7,831 blacks in 1910 (31% of the total Muskogee population).